Skip to main content

 Overview

-Ease-of-Use vs. Flexability
+Ease-of-Use vs. Flexibility

 Many labs require different design setups, and it's a tall order to cater to all situations.

-• For novice users, a rich and flexible feature set requires a steep learning curve, somewhat defeating the purpose of providing a tool to streamline virtual reality reality tests.
+• For novice users, a rich and flexible feature set requires a steep learning curve, somewhat defeating the purpose of providing a tool to streamline virtual reality tests.

 QExE Architecture

 To overcome this issue, the QExE tool takes a modular design approach.
-Using a set a defined interfaces for methods, questionnaires, and OSC communication, different modules can be programmed and imported by experts users to work within the tool, while leaving the base QExE feature set clutter-free for normal users wishing to explore the current implementation.
+Using a set a defined interfaces for methods, questionnaires, and OSC communication, different modules can be programmed and imported by expert users to work within the tool, while leaving the base QExE feature set clutter-free for normal users wishing to explore the current implementation.

 For example, if you have a VR system that already has UI's and interaction mechanics but require a means to automate and collect data, you can use the Controller.
 Likewise, the reverse if true if your lab uses Matlab or Python to automate tests but require a VR system with user interfaces for subjects, you can just take the Unity Agent.
 In these examples, the only additional programming required is to implement the expected communication messages between programs.